Public Health Nursing

 Child Protection & Welfare Services provide assessment and helping services to children and families who may have experienced serious emotional, physical sexual abuse or neglect.
 We support families where serious child welfare issues have been identified.
 We work in multidisciplinary teams made up of social workers, clinical psychologists, social care leaders and family support workers.

-Contact the duty social worker on:
+Contact details for a duty social worker can be found on:

 Children First Information Officer: